 4) Swap Out Your Call-to-Action (CTA)

 CTAs are a crucial element of your ads.
 They provide prospective families with a clear direction and next steps.
-With the click of a button, you can guide families through your enrollment funnel to encourage enrollment.
+With the click of a button, you can guide families through your enrolment funnel to encourage enrollment.

 Consider the goal of your advertisement.
 If you’re hoping to attract new families to fill out your newly opened infant program – don't rush things.

-Instead of a ‘Sign Up’ CTA to immediately push for enrollment, gradually nurture families with valuable information by urging them to ‘Learn More.’
+Instead of a ‘Sign Up’ CTA to immediately push for enrolment, gradually nurture families with valuable information by urging them to ‘Learn More.’
 Remember, you want to consistently track your advertising metrics to see what’s working and what’s not.

 Facebook CTA button options